Milford on Sea

 Milford on Sea, often hyphenated, is a large coastal village and civil parish in the New Forest district, on the Hampshire coast, England.
 The parish had a population of 4,660 at the 2011 census and is centred about 3 mi south of Lymington.
+The village has three small concrete piers on the beach.

 Its western coast is a large bank of shingle below green cliffs.
 Bathing, when seas are calm, is favourable as tides are relatively muted for the coast at this point and thin sandbanks are nearby at lower water.
 The eastern part of the place culminates in Hurst Castle, Hurst Point which is a 16th-century defensive fort with later modifications, which has a museum, visitor tour rides and amenities for tourists.